Reference / Case Study

 • inspect whether the problem is a real room-health event or a telemetry-quality issue

 This is a cleaner operational split than hardcoding every indoor-climate decision into the device.
+The firmware stays focused on measurement and publishing.
+The monitoring layer owns interpretation, thresholds, and alert behavior.

 Practical takeaways